mezcel/electron-container/README.md

 # electron-container ( -w- jquery-mobile )

-> This is a Node App using ExpressJS, Socket IO, and Electron.
+___This is a Node App using ExpressJS, Socket IO, and Electron.___

 ---

-### My Thoughts, Rationale, and Ramblings:
+### Development thoughts, rationale, and pending changes:

 * This is the social version of a previous Jquery-Mobile app I made a while back.
-The Electron and SocketIO implementation is new and I discovered some additional jqm theme techniques.
+The Electron and SocketIO implementation is new and I discovered some additional jqm theme techniques along the way.

     * [/myAssets/database/README.md](./myAssets/database/README.md) Has more information regarding what is new with the DB.

 * Not sure if this would be considered a 'fork' off the [Heroku app](https://github.com/mezcel/heroku-joyful-mystery) version or considered a whole 'new version', ex: v4.2 or v5

+    * That version is depreciated and not maintained.
     * Heroku was an Express App with Ejs.
 This still uses Express, but I avoided ejs.

 * The user experience closer resembles an even older C# rosary version I made a while back, [rosary.net](https://github.com/mezcel/rosary.net). (_It has less features and visuals, but now it now falls under the category of social networking application again._)

-### Readability?
+##### Readability?
 * Many versions ago I produced a DB from a pamphlet.
 That db went though various transposing from: css, odb, sql, mysql, json, and a slew of other Regex style parsing.
 Somewhere I may have even scraped an online resource to auto generated a db.
 * When I started to do the English/Latin translation I discovered a lot of inconsistencies.
 * The version as it is now is not as charismatic as my original source DB, but it is at least consistent with the NAB and Vulgate.